BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 you use Amazon Q in the IDE, by adjusting your settings in the IDE, or (iii) using the opt-out mechanism described in the Amazon Q documentation.

-**50.14.** **Kiro (Preview)**.
-If you purchase your Kiro subscription on a payment portal powered by Stripe, then for purposes of your use of Kiro (Preview), Amazon Web Services, Inc. is the AWS Contracting Party under the Agreement.
+**50.14.** **Kiro**.
+If you purchase your Kiro subscription on a payment portal powered by Stripe, then for purposes of your use of Kiro, Amazon Web Services, Inc. is the AWS Contracting Party under the Agreement.

 ## 51\.
 Amazon Lightsail